Mid-Carolina Regional Airport

 Mid-Carolina Regional Airport (formerly Rowan County Airport) is a public airport located three miles (5 km) southwest of the central business district (CBD) of Salisbury, a city in Rowan County, North Carolina, USA.
 This general aviation airport covers 400 acre and has one runway.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, Mid-Carolina Regional Airport is assigned RUQ by the FAA and SRW by the IATA.
 The airport's ICAO identifier is KRUQ.

 History

 Previously the Rowan County Airport, its name was change in September 2016 to the Mid-Carolina Regional Airport.

 Services

 There are rental cars available for transportation.
-Aircraft maintenance, painting and interiors, avionics installation and repair is also available.
-The airport also offers a flight school, a pilot's lounge and office space rental.
+Aircraft maintenance, painting and interiors, and avionics installation and repair are also available.
+The airport also offers a flight school, a pilot's lounge, and office space rental.